 OREGON 8 or 12 DAYS

-Oregon is a diverse and picturesque state in the Pacific Northwest, known for its wide array of attractions.
-It boasts vibrant cities like Portland, renowned for its food scene and cultural heritage.
-The state is famous for its breathtaking landscapes, including Crater Lake and the Columbia River Gorge.
-The Oregon coastline is particularly noteworthy, with its striking cliffs, rugged headlands, and pristine sandy beaches, providing breathtaking views and picturesque sunsets.
+Oregon is a beautiful state in the Pacific Northwest with many attractions.
+It has lively cities like Portland, known for great food and culture.
+The state features stunning places like Crater Lake and the Columbia River Gorge.
+Its coastline is special, with tall cliffs, rocky shores, and clean sandy beaches, offering amazing views and sunsets.

 Tips: